5 Skills That Set Roger Federer Apart From The Rest

 Roger Federer’s forehand unleashes hell like no other.
 It sounds like a cannon going off: the fluid, racquet-head speed is off the charts.
 In the five years from 2000-2014 at the London Tour finals, 73% of Federer’s winners from the baseline were forehands (23% backhand).
 At every opportunity, Federer will run around a backhand in the advantage court to upgrade to a forehand.

 What’s essential to note is the technique behind Federer’s forehand.
-Before unleashing his forehand, he first positions his body properly, ensuring his core, shoulders, and racket are properly positioned.
+Before unleashing his forehand, he first positions his body correctly, ensuring his core, shoulders, and racket are appropriately positioned.

-Then, using a compact and fluid takeback, followed by a full core rotation, he powers his entire body through the ball, driving it at his opponent with incredible amount of force.
+Then, using a compact and fluid takeback, followed by a full core rotation, he powers his entire body through the ball, driving it at his opponent with incredible force.

 Notice the fluid, whiplike motion of his racket as it hits the ball.
 As one tennis coach notes: